 - Men make up 73% of missing people

 - Men are less likely to get therapy than women, with only 36% of referrals to IAPT (Improving Access to Psychological Therapies) for men.

 There is a real problem for men seeking help when they’re in mental distress or in need of physical health support.
 Left untreated, this can have further health implications, including the knock-on physical health problems caused by chronic mental ill health, and vice versa.

 But why are men less likely to ask for help?

 A major barrier to health help-seeking for men can be adherence to – or fear of judgement if you don’t adhere to – traditional masculine values.
 There are still many messages that society pushes to boys and men about what they should be, e.g. brave, risk taking, self-reliant, emotionally controlled, strong and a breadwinner.
 Obviously, all men don’t believe that this is what it means to be a man.
 There are many different ways to be a man.
 However, the pressure still exists, and can be seen sometimes in men’s lifestyle magazines.

-So what can we do to improve health help seeking in men?
+Here are 3 ways to improve health help seeking in men:

 1. Be men-kind